supertechft/JPL-Mars-Rover/README.md

 root@docker-desktop:/app# start streaming:=True
 ```
 * Wait a few seconds and the simulation interactive console will appear and you can then type 'help' or 'examples' to get more information about commands you can run.
+* If the previous build was successful, then on subsequent runs you may comment out the line with

+  `docker build` around line 60 in `demo.sh`

 ### Usage Examples